Last Updated on

 When you find a few that do, the process of making connections and fleshing out the post can begin.
 They suggest a mind-mapping technique to speed brainstorming.
 They also provide some general topic creation advice:

 Identify a need.
 This is similar to Patel's suggestion of providing solutions to problems.
-You find out what your readers may need answered, then provide.
+You find out what your readers may need to be answered, then provide.

 Picture the reader.
 This piece of advice mimics tailoring posts to the audience.
 You have to think of what they want to read to plan posts that will engage them.